-It is a 64-bit microprocessor instruction set, jointly defined and designed by Hewlett Packard and Intel, that provides up to 128 general and floating point unit registers and uses speculative loading, predication, and explicit parallelism to accomplish its computing tasks.
-By comparison, current 32-bit CISC and RISC microprocessor architectures depend on 32- bit registers, branch prediction, memory latency, and implicit parallelism, which are considered a less efficient approach in micro architecture design.
+It is a 64-bit microprocessor instruction set, jointly defined and designed by Hewlett Packard and Intel, that provides up to 128 general and floating point unit registers and uses speculative loading, predication, and explicit parallelism to accomplish its computing tasks

 PORTS: A port is an interface between the motherboard and an external device.
-Different types of port are available on motherboard as serial port, parallel port, PS/2 port, USB port, SCSI port etc.
+Different types of ports are available on motherboard as serial port, parallel port, PS/2 port, USB port, SCSI port etc.

 Serial port(COM Port): A serial port transmit data one bit at a time.
 Typically on older PCs, a modem, mouse, or keyboard would be connected via serial ports.
 Serial cables are cheaper to make than parallel cables and easier to shield from interference.
-Also called communication port.
+It is also called as communication port.

 Parallel Port (LPT ports): It supports parallel communication i.e. it can send several bits simultaneously.
 It provides much higher data transfer speed in comparison with serial port.
-Also called Line Printer Port.
+It is also called Line Printer Port.

-USB (Universal Serial Bus): It is a newer type of serial connection that is much faster than the old serial ports.
+USB (Universal Serial Bus): It is a newer type of serial connection that is much faster than the oldserial ports.
 USB is also much smarter and more versatile since it allows the "daisy chaining" of up to 127 USB peripherals connected to one port.
 It provides plug & play communication.

-PS/2 Port: PS/2 ports are special ports for connecting the keyboard and mouse to some PC systems.
+PS/2 Port :PS/2 ports are special ports for connecting the keyboard and mouse to some PC systems.
 This type of port was invented by IBM.

-FireWire Port: The IEEE 1394 interface, developed in late 1980s and early 1990s by Apple as FireWire, is a serial bus interface standard for high-speed communications and isochronous real-time data transfer.
+FireWire Port : The IEEE 1394 interface, developed in late 1980s and early 1990s by Apple asFireWire, is a serial bus interface standard for high-speed communications and isochronous real-time data transfer.
 The 1394 interface is comparable with USB and often those two technologies are considered together, though USB has more market share.

 Infrared Port: An IR port is a port which sends and receives infrared signals from other devices.
-It is a wireless type port with a limited range of 5-10ft.
+It is awireless type port with a limited range of 5-10ft.

-Bluetooth: Bluetooth uses short -range radio frequencies to transmit information from fixed and mobile devices.
+Bluetooth: Bluetooth uses short range radio frequencies to transmit information from fixed and mobiledevices.
 These devices must be within the range of 32 feet, or 10 meters for Bluetooth to effectively work.
-A Bluetooth port enables connections for Bluetooth -enabled devices for synchronizing.
-Typically there are two types of ports: incoming and outgoing.
-The incoming port enables the device to receive connections from Bluetooth devices while the outgoing port makes connections to Bluetooth devices.
+A Bluetooth port enables connections for Bluetoothenabled devices for synchronizing.